-The World of Torn—Character Pack: The Shattered Blade Thieves (PFRPG) PDF (based on
+The World of Torn—Character Pack: The Shattered Blade Thieves (PFRPG) PDF

 The Torn World Character Pack Series is here to provide game masters and players alike with pre-made characters for your Torn World adventures or homebrew campaigns.
 This set includes five unique characters ranging from levels 3 to 5, complete with background, personalities, abilities, equipment and high resolution full-color original artwork!